ACCESS-NRI/access-py-telemetry/README.md

 ### Registering & deregistering functions for telemetry

-To add a function to the list of functions to be called when telemetry is enabled, use the `register_telemetry` function.
+To add a function to the list of functions about which usage information is collected when telemetry is enabled, use the `register_telemetry` function.

 ```python
 from access_ipy_telemetry.utils import TelemetryRegister